A Critical Component of Intersections & Connections Curriculum Package

 For Full Staff

-This training is relevant for all school staff and provides an interactive and engaging introduction to LGBTQ-inclusive history, language, and methods and strategies to create or sustain LGBTQ-inclusive learning environments.
-Our full staff training is targeted for either elementary or secondary contexts.
+This training is relevant for all school staff and promotes LGBTQ cultural competency through an interactive and engaging introduction to LGBTQ-inclusive history and language.
+Our full staff training is targeted for either elementary, middle, or high school contexts.

 "I didn't think this training would be relevant for me but I loved learning some LGBTQ history I never had access to before and the discussions it brought out with colleagues." - Joe